Dodgers vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 52 hits with 16 doubles, seven home runs, 23 walks and 23 RBI.
-He's also stolen five bases.
+- Goldschmidt has 16 doubles, seven home runs, 26 walks and 23 RBI (52 total hits).
+He has stolen six bases.

 Goldschmidt Recent Games